corp-por/docs/content/Setup/install.md

 ---

-[SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) is required to continue.
+<a href="https://developer.valvesoftware.com/wiki/SteamCMD" class="is-pretty-link" target="_blank">SteamCMD</a> is required to continue.

 ---